Gaza war protests: Canada

 On 5 March, a man in Toronto was arrested after attacking pro-Palestinian protesters outside of a synagogue using a nail gun while shouting "every Palestinian will die".

 On 7 March, a court in Quebec issued a temporary ban on pro-Palestinian protests within 50 metres of a synagogue and four other Jewish community buildings in Montreal.

 On 14 April, protestors in Toronto cheered an aerial attack launched by Iran on Israel, chanting "Allahu Akbar!"
 A protest leader characterized the strikes as a response to Israeli airstrikes in the region, while Melissa Lantsman, a Canadian member of parliament, said that the chants showed "It was never about a ceasefire".
 Other chants included "Intifada, Intifada, long live the Intifada" and "From the water to the water, Palestine is Arab".

-On 9 June, Canada's National Post said that over 50,000 pro-Israel supporters were believed to have marched in Toronto.
+On 9 June, Canada's National Post said that over 50,000 pro-Israel supporters were believed to have marched in Toronto's annual Walk With Israel.

 On 6 October 2024, rallies broke out in Toronto in solidarity with Palestine.

 On 14 June 2025, thousands of people joined a pro-Palestine march in Montreal to denounce the humanitarian crisis in Gaza and calling on the government to pressure Israel to reach a ceasefire.